Edu-HF/WatchOn_iOS/README.md

 ## Installation

-- Clone or Download the repository
+- Clone or download the repository
 - Open the terminal and navigate to the path of the Pod File
-- Run the "pod install" command (If you don't have the cocoapods development framework, you can install it following the simple guide to her web page)
+- Run the "pod install" command (If you don't have the cocoapods development framework, you can install it following the  [simple guide](https://guides.cocoapods.org/using/getting-started.html))
 - Open the "WatchOn.xcworkspace" file and run the project